isaaclhk/Projects/Python projects/breast cancer prediction.md

 The model we built demonstrates a prediction accuracy of 95.906%, while the one generated from using the sklearn library has a prediction accuracy of 96.49%.
 </br>

+### Note for deployment of model in clinical settings
 For purposes of clinical deployment, it might sometimes be prudent to lower the threshold for prediction from 0.5 to a lower value to reduce the chance of having a false negative result or missed diagnosis.
 This can be achieved with the following code:

 ```